At Wahroonga Family Dental Centre, we offer biocompatible dental implants as a permanent solution for missing teeth.

 Once we are ready to commence treatment our dental professionals will surgically place the dental implant in the jawbone and allow time for the implant to bond with the jawbone and become a fully functioning element.

-Once osseo integration has taken place our dental professionals can use the implant as an anchor for a dental crown, bridge of fixed denture.
+Once osseointegration has taken place our dental professionals can use the implant as an anchor for a dental crown, a bridge or fixed denture.
 After the finishing dental restoration has been place you should regain the function of your teeth, as well as the appearance of your smile.
 The result can also help to safeguard you against the negative effects that tooth loss can have on your dental and overall health.

 The dental implant treatment process